Irina Perminova: Family

 Husband is Reiner Braun, he lives and works in Germany, he is a journalist, historian, politician, a member of the International Peace Bureau (IPB).

 Interesting facts

-In just one year, she learned English, as a student she sang in the choir, she was a comissar of the students’ detachment “Kazakhstan-7”, she plays the guitar.
-The most favorite hobby is traveling and meeting friends.
+In just one year, she learned English.
+As a student she sang in the choir and she was a commissar of the students’ detachment “Kazakhstan-7”.
+She plays the guitar and her most favorite hobby is traveling and meeting friends.